g7morris/ansible-laptops/software_meta_README.md

-# Software Installed by Ansible Laptops Setup
+# Software Installed by Ansible Laptops

 This document provides a comprehensive list of all the software that gets installed by the Ansible playbook in this repository.
 The software is categorized based on whether it's installed on macOS, Ubuntu, or both.